fbergh/IR_Project/data/README.md

 ## CISI

-1460 documents and 35 queries with relevance judgements
+1460 documents and 35 queries with relevance judgements.

 ## Cranfield